LukaLominadze/NigoziEngine/README.md

 Firs you will need to define "MAIN" before including Nigozi to indicate where the entry point is.

-There are to external functions:
+There are 2 external functions:
 CreateApplicationProps() - To define the window title, size, flags (vsync on/off, fullscreen on/off) OnApplicationInitialized(Nigozi::Application& app) - To add some extra initialization code before running the program.
 ```cpp